-King Dhananjaya was upset, but he kept his word and told Punnaka to take everything he wanted.
-But he balked when Punnaka said he was going to take the Bodhisatta.
+Though King Dhananjaya was distraught, he kept his word and told Punnaka to take everything he wanted; but he balked when Punnaka said he was going to take the Bodhisatta.
 They went to ask the Bodhisatta himself whether he should be included in the bet or not.
 They sat in the court of justice and Punnaka, knowing the Bodhisatta always spoke the truth, asked the question at hand: Was the Bodhisatta part of the king’s family, or was he a slave?
 The Bodhisatta answered he was a slave who owed his prosperity to the king and was his to do with as he wished.
 Punnaka had won a second time.
 The Bodhisatta gave his family and the king final words of wisdom about how to live a good life, and after three days they, along with everyone in the city, bid him a tearful goodbye.

 Realizing he had to kill the Bodhisatta himself, Punnaka grabbed him and hung him head down over a cliff.
 Finally, the Bodhisatta asked Punnaka why he wanted to kill him.
 Hearing about the naga queen’s request and the princess’s promise, the Bodhisatta realized this was all a misunderstanding: the heart of sages is their wisdom.
 There being no reason for a naga queen to want him dead, she must have asked someone to bring him there to preach and others misinterpreted her words.

 The Bodhisatta asked Punnaka to let him explain the four duties of a righteous man before he died.
-Punnaka agreed and put him back down on the ground.
+Punnaka agreed to listen and put him back down on the ground.
 Good men, the Bodhisatta said, follow the path of those who came before, don’t harm those who support them, are loyal to their friends, and don’t fall under the spell of wicked women.